lucascavalare/Terraform/README.md

       - Deploy complete AWS (Network, Subnet, SG, AZ, EC2, ELB, S3) Infrastructure with Terraform.

    <h1> AZURE </h1>
-      - Deploy Infrastructure in Azure with Terraform.
-Configure Kubernetes into Raw VMs with 1 Master and 2 Nodes.
+      - Deploy Infrastructure in Azure with Terraform and using Ansible to configure Kubernetes into Raw VMs with 1 Master and 2 Nodes.